Who will assess the applications?

 How much will be offered for start-up costs and what can it be spent on?

-Typically we will approve around £500 but in some cases up to £1000.
-We can approve up to £500 for capital costs such as equipment, cash tills or storage crates and up to £500 for revenue costs such as training, cost of food hygiene certificates, or travel to visit local producers.
+If your application is approved you will be able to claim up to £1000 in quarterly expenses up to December 2018.
+We can pay up to £500 in capital costs such as equipment, cash tills or storage crates and up to £500 in revenue costs such as training, cost of food hygiene certificates, or travel to visit local producers.

 Will we need to provide receipts and keep accounts?